duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Additional options for init_sd_card are provided, however, it is recommended that you only use those if you know what you are doing:

-    --type             The type of your device.
-    --configuration    The configuration of your robot.
-This is associated with `--type` option --no-cache         Uses "fresh" image instead of the cached one.
+    --no-cache         Uses "fresh" image instead of the cached one.
     --workdir          Temporary working directory.
     --device           The device you want to flash the image to